 Clicker use (up to 5% of extra credit): This is based entirely on clicker use, not on whether you get the answers right.
 For each lecture, usage of the clicker for the majority of questions during the lecture will result in full credit for that lecture.
-Note: It is your responsibility to remember to bring your clicker to every lecture and making sure that batteries are charged; i.e. no clicker credit will be awarded retroactively if the clicker is not used in a lecture (however, with the expectation that all students might forget their clicker once during the quarter, forgetting to bring the clicker to 1-2 lectures will still result in full extra credit for the quarter).
-To get credit for the whole quarter, make sure that your clicker is registered with the class no later than Fri Oct 6.

-- Please do not cheat with clickers by having someone other than yourself using your clicker during class.
+Note: It is your responsibility to remember to bring your clicker to every lecture and making sure that batteries are charged; i.e. no clicker credit will be awarded retroactively if the clicker is not used or doesn't work during lecture.
+(However, with the expectation that all students forget their clicker once during the quarter, missing clicker use 1-2 lectures will still result in full extra credit for the quarter).
+To get credit for the whole quarter, make sure that your clicker is registered with the class no later than Fri Oct 5. - Make sure to not cheat with clickers by having someone other than yourself using your clicker, or bringing someone else's clicker, during class.
 This is considered a breach in academic honesty and will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
-Correct clicker use will be monitored by the instructor and IAs during class.
+Appropriate clicker use will be monitored by the instructor and IAs during class.